777arc/PySDR/content/cyclostationary.rst

 FFT Accumulation Method (FAM)
 ********************************

 The FSM and TSM techniques presented earlier work great, especially when you want to calculate a specific set of cyclic frequencies (note how both implementations involve looping over cyclic frequency as the outer loop).
 However, there is an even more efficient SCF implementation known as the FFT Accumulation Method (FAM), which inherently calculates the full set of cyclic frequencies (i.e., the cyclic frequencies corresponding to every integer shift of the signal, the number of which depend on signal length).
 There is also a similar technique known as the `Strip Spectral Correlation Analyzer (SSCA) <https://cyclostationary.blog/2016/03/22/csp-estimators-the-strip-spectral-correlation-analyzer/>`_ which also calculates all cyclic frequencies at once, but is not covered in this chapter to avoid repetition.
-This class of techniques that calculate all cyclic frequencies are sometimes refered to as "blind estimators" because they tend to be used when no prior knowledge of cyclic frequencies is known (otherwise, you would have a good idea of which cyclic frequencies to calculate and could use the FSM or TSM methods).
+This class of techniques that calculate all cyclic frequencies are sometimes referred to as "blind estimators" because they tend to be used when no prior knowledge of cyclic frequencies is known (otherwise, you would have a good idea of which cyclic frequencies to calculate and could use the FSM or TSM methods).
 The FAM is a time-smoothing method (think of it like a fancy TSM), while the SSCA is like a fancy FSM.

 The minimal Python code to implement the FAM is actually fairly simple, although because we are no longer looping over alpha it is not as easy to tie back to the math.
 Just like the TSM, we break the signal into a bunch of time windows, with some overlap.
 A Hanning window is applied to each chunk of samples.
 There are two stages of FFTs performed as part of the FAM algorithm, and within the code note that the first FFT is performed on a 2D array, so it's doing a bunch of FFTs in one line of code.
 After a frequency shift, we do a second FFT to build the SCF (we then take the magnitude squared).
 For a more thorough explanation of the FAM, refer to the external resources at the end of this section.